Hiker Hunger: The Most American Thing I’ve Ever Put in My Mouth

 By mid-morning I’m starving and I’ve already eaten all my snack rations.
 I wolf down my bonus snack: the doritos.
 It’s at least two hours until I can eat lunch.

-I sprawl in the dirt next to a barely visible dirt track to stretch and pine for food.
-Water sources are suddenly less frequent now and – not noticing the distance to the next source – I’m also a little low on water, but not dangerously so.
+I sprawl in the dirt next to a barely visible dirt track.
+I stretch my legs and pine for food.
+Water sources are suddenly less frequent now too.
+I wasn’t paying attention and skipped the most recent water, not noticing it was an eight mile carry.
+So I’m also a little low on water, but not dangerously so.

 A dusty, beat up sedan appears on the dirt track out of nowhere.

-They roll to a stop when they see me and two young guys ask me if I’m hiking the PCT.
-Instead of yelling ‘PLEASE FEED ME’ I ask politely if they might have a little water to spare.
+They roll to a stop when they see me.
+Two young guys peer out the window and ask me if I’m hiking the PCT.
+I almost yell “PLEASE FEED ME” but instead I ask politely if they might have a little water to spare.
 They cheerfully get out to open the trunk and I am faced with their huge cooler and multiple grocery bags fulll of snacks.
+I start to salivate.
 Clearly I cannot contain the wild expression on my face and they ask me if I would like a snack.

-‘YES!’
-I say, far too loudly.
+“YES!”
+I practically scream.
 They hand me two bananas and then ask if I’ve ever eaten an uncrustable.
 I have not.
 They hand me a cold plastic packet from the cooler, dripping in ice water.
 As they drive away, I stand there grinning, holding my snacks bundled in my arms like they’re first prize in a race.

-It turns out an uncrustable is an individually packaged peanut butter & jelly sandwhich with the crusts cut off and shaped like a pie.
+It turns out an uncrustable is an individually packaged peanut butter and jelly sandwhich with the crusts cut off.
+It is weirdly, shaped like a pie.
 It’s the most American thing I’ve ever put in my mouth, and I shagged a Baptist marine from Alabama in Vegas in 2013.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!